-Offer the opportunity and facilitate contact via video or phone calls, where circumstances allow, and equipment is available.
-There are various applications available that you may wish to utilise.
+- Offer the opportunity and facilitate contact via video or phone calls, where circumstances allow, and equipment is available.
+There are various applications available that you may wish to utilise. - communication when important decisions are being made or treatments given or withdrawn.
+Prepare families about how the person will sound and/or

-It may be appropriate to use video technology to allow communication when important decisions are being made or treatments given or withdrawn.
+It may be appropriate to use video technology to allow